PandekaNP/example-project/README.md

 Well, account is open, still got a long way to go ...lets keep going

-committed the example project ...now trying to share it with others
+Committed the example project ...now trying to share it with others

+Added a few friends to the project, danko!